Dynamics (gala.dynamics)#

 <Quantity −0.060740198 kpc2 / Myr2>

-Let’s see how well the integrator conserves energy and the z
+Let’s check how well the integrator conserves energy and the z component of

 angular momentum: